guipostic/M2_GENIOMHE_C/01_basics.md

 4. **Execution**: The resulting executable file can be executed directly by the computer's CPU.
 It doesn't require an interpreter to execute the code.

 C's status as a compiled language offers several advantages, including high performance, direct hardware access, and the ability to create standalone executables that can be run independently on a target system.
-However, it also means that you need to recompile your code whenever you make changes, and the executable may be platform-dependent, requiring recompilation for different platforms.
+However, it also means that the code must be recompiled whenever changes are made, and the executable may be platform-dependent, requiring recompilation for different platforms.

 # Data types